 Follow the decline of a supernova.
 Supernovae (SNs) are classified as cataclysmic variables, but the outburst is far brighter than other forms of CVs.

-To see the galaxies in the GORT archive, visit https://afh.sonoma.edu/archive/objects?type=galaxy.
+To see all Cepheids in the GORT image archive, visit the Cepheid archive page.